sheilateozy/ssic-classifier/README.md

 ## Data
-This project uses firm business activity descriptions for each SSIC code, from multiple sources.
+This project uses publicly available firm business activity descriptions for each SSIC code from the Department of Statistics.

 ## Project Methodology